Marianne Sivertsen Næss: 2025

 On behalf of the government, she signed a new corporation deal in March with different companies in the fisheries industry that would seek to strengthen equality and would notably focus on improved recruitment, safer work environment and a more inclusive workplace.
 The deal is also a follow up to the government's equality strategy for the sector from 2023.

 Together with her French counterpart, Agnès Pannier-Runacher, Næss signed a new convention establishing a new centre for oceans while attending the 2025 United Nations Ocean Conference in Nice in June.
 She hailed the importance of sustainable development when it came to ocean and marine industry and the need for more research about oceans generally.

 As a part of the revelations about the government's 2026 budget misleading and contradictions, Næss defended their decision to scrap the plans for the Stad Ship Tunnel, which was made several months before the budget was put forward.
-She argued that the plans for the tunnel should be viewed through "a bigger picture" as a budget case, which was why, according to her, why the govenremnt didn't reveal the plans to scrap the project before the budget was put forward.
+She argued that the plans for the tunnel should be viewed through "a bigger picture" as a budget case, which was why, according to her, why the government didn't reveal the plans to scrap the project before the budget was put forward.
 The Norwegian Coastal Administration had also been instructed to halt the bidding process for the construction of the tunnel, supposedly because they had estimated that the tunnel couldn't be constructed within the allocated costs.

+In December, the government reached a fishery agreement for 2026 with both Russia and the European Union.
+Bilateral agreements were also signed with the former regarding fishing in the North Sea and Skagerrak.
+Næss emphasised the importance of securing a renewed deal with both actors and confirmed that negotiations with Russia had been challenging given the context of Norway having banned two Russian shipping companies on the suspicion of espionage.

+2026

+In March 2026, the Standing Committee on Scrutiny and Constitutional Affairs announced that they would be opening a case against Næss after NRK revealed that she on the behalf of the government, had given away quotas on opilio crabs worth 150-200 million NOK.
+The objective with the quotas was to give trawler owners who had put down money and effort in retrieving opilio crabs.
+Around thirty trawlers were given the quotas in question.
+Næss defended the action when questioned by the committee and later NRK.

+In August, she criticised the Trump administration's increased tariffs on the grounds of not preventing imported products made through forced labour.
+She called the administration's findings "unreasonable" and highlighted that it put Norwegian companies in a difficult position in regards to adjustment to the changes.